 Please, PLEASE, before you spend $100K on an RV, rent out an RV for a week and check it out!
 Outdoorsy offers peer-to-peer RV rentals, which means you can rent a real person’s real RV.
 This is the best and easiest way to find out which type of rig you want, what full-time life is like, and BONUS, it’s usually way cheaper than your classic hotel + airfare vacation.

 After you buy an RV, you’ll need to pick up a few things before your first trip.
 This shopping list includes everything you’ll need for setting up your RV such as leveling blocks, hose connections, water filters, and electrical adapters.
 We use everything on this list on a daily basis and could not camp full-time without them.
-See the full shopping list on Amazon.
+See the full shopping list on the blog.

 Our Favorite Business Tools